tretyakovmipt/magnetic-field-triangulation-via-deep-learning/README.md

 Also, I checked that estimating the target field as an average of the sensor values does not work.

-# Future steps

-- Optimize the network hyperparameters to reduce overfitting.
-- Expand the dataset, especially toward the smallest values.
-- Test with a different sensor arrangement.
-I don’t think a cubic arrangement is possible in the actual experiment.
-- Determine the minimal number of sensors needed.

 # Content
 ## Simulation